gregorybchris/jsonvl/examples/README.md

 # Examples

-This folder contains examples of the jsonvl schema format.
+This folder contains examples of the JsonVL schema format.
 All of these examples can be validated in the command line with `jsonvl data.json schema.json`.

 **[currency](./currency)**